View Helen Danowski's Obituary on citizensvoice.com and share memories

 Helen was the last surviving member of her immediate family.
 In addition to her parents and husband, Eugene, she was preceded in death by her sisters, Mildred Bavitz and Celia Krupa.

-Surviving are a son, Eugene Danowski and wife, Janice of Nanticoke; a daughter, Linda Kelly and husband, Lawrence of Tamaqua; grandchildren, Stephanie Pacovsky and husband, Thomas of Pottsville, Michael Danowski and wife, Carissa of Bethlehem, Marie Roman and husband, Jeffrey of Gallivants Ferry, SC, and David Wilkes and wife, Nikki of Trucksville; great-grandchildren, Olivia Pacovsky and Sophia and Nathan Roman and several nieces and nephews.
+Surviving are a son, Eugene Danowski and wife, Janice, Nanticoke; a daughter, Linda Kelly and husband, Lawrence, Tamaqua; grandchildren, Stephanie Pacovsky and husband, Thomas, Pottsville; Michael Danowski and wife, Carissa, Bethlehem; Maria Roman and husband, Jeffrey, Gallivants Ferry, S.C.; and David Wilkes and wife, Nikki, Trucksville; great-grandchildren, Olivia Pacovsky and Sophia and Nathan Roman; and several nieces and nephews.

-Funeral services will begin 10 a.m.
-Monday from Davis-Dinelli Funeral Home, 170 E. Broad Street, Nanticoke with a Mass of Christian Burial at 10:30 a.m. at St. Faustina Kowalska Parish, primary site, 520 S. Hanover Street, Nanticoke with the Rev. James R. Nash, her pastor, as celebrant.
+Funeral services will begin at 10 a.m.
+Monday from Davis-Dinelli Funeral Home, 170 E. Broad St., Nanticoke, with a Mass of Christian Burial at 10:30 a.m. in St. Faustina Kowalska Parish, primary site, 520 S. Hanover St., Nanticoke with the Rev. James R. Nash, her pastor, as celebrant.

 Interment will be in St. Stanislaus Cemetery, Nanticoke.

-Viewing and visitation will be at the funeral home Monday from 9 a.m. until transferal to the church.
+Viewing and visitation will be at the funeral home from 9 a.m. until transferal to the church Monday.

 Following CDC guidelines, those attending are required to wear a mask and practice social distancing.

-To leave the family an on-line condolence, or, expression of sympathy, please visit www.dinellifuneralhome.com.
+To leave the family a condolence, or expression of sympathy, please visit www.dinellifuneralhome.com.